 M-Sport is a motorsport company which was formed in 1997.
 Its main business is competing in the World Rally Championship (WRC) as the M-Sport Ford World Rally Team.
 Since its formation, the team has won three Constructors’ World Championships and two Drivers’ World Championships.
 As well as the WRC team, the company also partners Bentley with their Continental GT3 Endurance Racing programme; provides support for Jaguar Land Rover with their I-Pace eTrophy Race Series; designs, builds and sells an extensive range of customer rally and race cars; sells clothing and other merchandise at events and online; offers conference facilities to external companies and factory tours to corporate and public guests, and operates a confidential vehicle testing facility.

-The company employs approximately 230 full time employees at its base at Dovenby, Cumbria.
+The company employs approximately 180 full time employees at its base at Dovenby, Cumbria.
 M-Sport does not employ seasonal workers.
-All the company’s recruitment activities are carried out by an in-house HR Department; M-Sport does not use recruitment agencies or other labour providers.
+All the company’s recruitment activities are carried out by an in-house HR Department.

 We have policies in place internally to protect the rights of our staff.
 In due course we may update these policies to explicitly reference modern slavery and human trafficking.

 Our Code of Conduct is applicable to all personnel working for and on behalf of the company, and sets out the high standard of behaviour we expect from our staff towards their colleagues and any other individuals.

 Our Recruitment Policy ensures that the “right to work” of all potential employees is checked.
 This includes checking that the employee has a valid work visa and is of an appropriate age to work.